CurtisThompson/hackerrank-sql-challenges/README.md

 # HackerRank SQL Challenges

-Solutions to [SQL problems](https://www.hackerrank.com/domains/sql) found on HackerRank.
+This repository contains solutions to [SQL problems](https://www.hackerrank.com/domains/sql) found on HackerRank.
+Each solution is solved using a MySQL environment.

 ## Basic Select Challenges